TrudAX/denistrunin-blog/src/posts/xpptools-listvaluestorange/index.md

 To use this feature, you need to go to **Options-Page option**s and press **Advanced filter or sort** button(or use Ctrl + Shift + F3 shortcut).

 A new button **List of values** was added on this form.
-You can use it on any line, that can be edited.
 If you press this button a new form will appear with two parts:

 - Column view (upper part);
 - Range friendly view (bottom part).